Protect your pet from nasty infections and diseases with a course of vaccinations

 We also offer kennel cough vaccinations for dogs.
-Unfortunately we still see occasional cases of Parvovirus and Leptospirosis in unvaccinated dogs.
-These can be life-threatening.
+Unfortunately we still see occasional cases of Parvovirus and Leptospirosis in unvaccinated dogs, which can be life-threatening.

 Again, we use the Intervet range of vaccines.
-We offer the choice of just Cat ‘Flu and Enteritis vaccination, or a complete vaccine that also covers Feline Leukaemia Virus.
+We offer the choice of just Cat ‘Flu and Enteritis vaccination, or a complete vaccine that also covers Feline Leukaemia Virus (FeLV).

-This range also has a three year booster cycle for the panleukopenia component, limiting the risk of over-vaccinating.
+This range also has a three year booster cycle for the panleukopenia component and also FeLV, limiting the risk of over-vaccinating.

 Sadly we still see many cases of all these viruses in the unvaccinated population.
 Please ask your veterinary surgeon for advice.